Acer are no strangers to hybrid laptops, as their Aspire Switch and Aspire R lines have been around for a while now.

-The Core M hardware inside the Switch 11 V is fanless and as a result the device runs completely silent.
-If you opt for the versions with a HDD inside the dock, you’ll have to live with the vibrations and noise produced by the spinning drive, but otherwise this machine will be noiseless.
+The Core M hardware inside the Switch 11 V is fanless and as a result, the device runs completely silent.
+If you opt for the versions with an HDD inside the dock, you’ll have to live with the vibrations and noise produced by the spinning drive, but otherwise, this machine will be noiseless.

 In laptop mode, temperatures are not going to be an issue on this machine.
 Since the hardware is tucked behind the screen, the keyboard-dock remains cool.
 Tablet mode use is a different story.
 The Switch 11 V doesn’t get hotter than the other Core M machines out there, but keeping your hands on a 35 to 40 degrees Celsius piece of metal for a long time can be unpleasant for some of you, especially in hot and humid environments.

 Also, keep in mind that it you plan to run any games (older PC titles or games from the Windows Store), the case temperatures will jump higher.

 For wireless, Acer went with an Atheros AR5BWB2222 solution here, and it proved to be one of the fastest I’ve ever tested with my setup.
 Even at 30 feet from my router with 2 walls in between I was able to get constant download speeds of around 60 Mbps and full signal strength, so you shouldn’t encounter any problems with this device even if you have a dodgier Internet connection in your house/office.